 A Personal Note

+As I walked the decks of the Prestige 620S and looked closely at the fit-and-finish, my obsessive/compulsive eye saw that all work was executed flawlessly.
+This truly is a yachtsman's boat, and it was easy for me to picture the places that this boat could take my family.
 If you have been thinking about a motoryacht, a trawler, a cruising convertible or sedan, or even a large express cruiser, then I urge you to find a Prestige 620 or 620S and get aboard her.
 You'll discover that this is a boat that can do everything you want.

 Boats More Than 30 Feet

 Full Warranty Information on this brand coming soon!